ur-whitelab/hoomd-tf/sphinx-docs/source/running.rst

 Logging
 --------

-The default logging level of Tensorflow is relatively noisy.
+The default logging level of TensorFlow is relatively noisy.
 You can reduce the amount of logged statements via

 .. code:: python